almende/eve/java_agents.md

 running on Google App Engine, an agent can use the Google Datastore.
 When running on Amazon Elastic Cloud, Amazons SimpleDB or DynamoDB can be used.

-The Context offers an interface which is independent of the platform where the agent is deployed.

 An example of using the context is shown in the following example: